ds17f/leaf-remote/README.md

 I turned my attention to my FitBit Versa, and this project was born.

+# Understanding The Leaf's Remote (you should read this)
+Writing the FitBit app code for this project was really only a part of the challenge.
+It's pretty well understood that the design of the Leaf's remote control system is essentially flawed and unreliable.
+This appears to stem from a series of decisions that Nissan made when building the car and the remote.
+It's not any one thing but really the sum of the parts that makes for a bad user experience.

+Fortunately, while doing this work, I had the chance to do a bunch of empirical observation which has, I think, allowed me to significantly improve the reliability of my Leaf Remote.
+When I started, I could barely get the car to respond to valid requests.
+Now I'd say I have around a 95-97% success rate.

+## Why does the Leaf Remote work so poorly?
+### The 12V Battery
+* Nissan chose a standard 12V lead acid battery.
+This is likely a cost saving measure.
+* Because there is no alternator the car charges the 12V battery using a DC to DC charger and draws current from the LiOn batteries.
+* To reduce drain on the LiOn batteries (and extend range), Nissan uses a sub optimal algorithm for charging the 12V battery.

+### AT&T's 3G Network
+* Nissan originally launched the Leaf with a 2G modem.
+* When the 2G network was taken offline, Nissan upgraded users to a 3G network.
+* The 3G network is cheap, slow, and unreliable (as it is outdated tech).
+Coverage may be limited in your area.

+### `Carwings` (and the `TCU`)
+* (It appears that) when the 12V battery drops below `12.5V` the Leaf "protects" further drain on the battery by putting the 3G modem to sleep.
+* Generally, the `TCU` doesn't wake itself back up if/when the voltage returns to a stable level.

+## How can you make it work better?
+> What follows in this section is largely a result of anecdotal evidence and empirical observation.
+> I've been able to significantly increase the reliability of my Leaf remote but YMMV.

+### Buy a new 12V battery
+I spent time observing the voltage of my original 12V battery using LeafSpy.
+There seemed to be a correlation between the reported 12.5V threshold and the failures of my Leaf remote.

+I read on the [forums](https://mynissanleaf.com/) that AGM batteries will tend to hold their charge better in deep cycle situations.
+I bought a new battery and saw the voltage swings decrease and remote performance improve.
+Things were better but still not perfect.

+### Unplug the Leaf when it is done charging
+I had been plugging the car in whenever I came home and leaving it plugged in indefinitely.
+I'm using the trickle charger that came with the car for home charging.

+There appears to be a correlation between:
+* Leaving the Leaf plugged in while not charging (for a long time).
+* The `TCU` going in to sleep mode.

+I saw a significant improvement in calls to the Leaf Remote when I stopped leaving the car plugged in.
+I have not tested what happens if the charger is plugged into the car but not plugged into the wall.
+I'd be curious to see what the result of that experiment looks like.

+### Re-enter your pin/pass into `Carwings` on a regular basis
+You can force wake the `TCU` by re-entering your pin and pass in `Carwings`.
+The car will then go through its "authorization" process to log in to the Nissan servers.
+This must wake the `TCU` to make that call and appears to keep the `TCU` awake after that.

+I've memorized my pin/pass and I sometimes enter it before heading into a store.
+It can take a while (a minute or two) for `Carwings` to talk to Nissan and to successfully login.
+I'm not sure how much of the login process you need to wait for in order to fully wake the `TCU`.

 # Using `leaf-bit`
 The user interface is designed to be simple and to work without the need to look at the FitBit.